Lipid bilayers - Part I: Self-assembly

 From the latter simulation, we can calculate properties such as:

-In general, for the analysis, you might want to discard the first few ns of your simulation as equilibration time.
-The area per lipid as a function of time should give you an indication of which part of the simulation you should definitely not include in the analysis.
+In general, for the analyses, you might want to discard the first few ns of your simulation as non-equilibrated behavior.
+Plotting the area per lipid as a function of time should give you an indication of which part of the simulation you should definitely not include in the analysis.

 Area per lipid